Bhaskar-JR/Bhaskar-JR.github.io/Pages/Excel & VBA/Shift Allocation/Shift Allocation.md

 author_profile : true

 ---
 # Premise

-Well created an Excel File for Shift Allocation to randomly assign shifts to different groups of available personnel.
+Hi everyone, I have created an Excel File for Shift Allocation to randomly assign shifts to different groups of available personnel.
 There is an immediate use case of this for small businesses, floor shop enterprises, salons, hospital/nursing departments, police departments for patrolling/beat, manpower based entities etc.

 # Original Ask from client